Bon Air Presbyterian Church: Worship

-Handbells BAPC's Second Sunday South of the James Concert Series in 2009 presented The Commonwealth Brass Ensemble, Organ & Timpani.
+Handbells are often rung as part of the worship service.
+BAPC's Second Sunday South of the James Concert Series in 2009 presented The Commonwealth Brass Ensemble, Organ & Timpani.

 Both the Cornel Zimmer pipe organ with digital augmentation installed in April 2013 replacing the original 1981 Schantz pipe organ and the piano in the sanctuary at Bon Air Presbyterian Church are prized by members and professional guest musicians who play them.

 Francis L. Church was a Richmond News Leader editor and classical music critic from 1976 until his retirement in 1991.
 Francis Church was a BAPC choir member and a cellist, and he led the successful drive for purchase of the original pipe organ at the Huguenot Road location of the church.
 A candlelight Ash Wednesday communion service with a labyrinth leading to the communion table was used at BAPC in 2020.
 In 2019 BAPC received a grant from the Allan Blank and Margot Blank Foundation for support of the Second Sunday South of the James musical programs.

 "Second Sunday South of the James" and The Richmond Chamber Players are two popular concert series at the church.
 In 2017 the Richmond Chamber Players presented a concert at BAPC honoring American composer Allan Blank, who before his death sometimes attended performances of his compositions at the church.
 A SSSJ concert in 2017 was Yin Zheng, piano and Aleksandr Haskin, flute.
 Other musicians have been the Greater Richmond Children's Choir in the Second Sunday South of the James Concert Series, and all Bon Air Presbyterian Church choirs and visiting featured soloists.
 Each year Handel's Messiah is performed by the church choir and guest musicians during the Christmas season.
-For its 2019–2020 season, BAPC received a grant from the Alan and Margot Blank Foundation to sponsor that year's SSSJ series.
+For its 2019–2020 season, BAPC received a grant from the Allan Blank and Margot Blank Foundation to sponsor that year's SSSJ series.